-The Foundation provides support for clinical research by medical practitioners, nurses and scientists investigating diseases and conditions that affect women and babies.
+The Foundation provides support for clinical research by medical practitioners, nurses, midwives, and scientists investigating diseases and conditions that affect women and babies.
 It has funded important research in a number of areas including prevention of Type 2 diabetes in women who have had gestational diabetes and into the causes of preterm birth.

 In 1994 Professor Beischer was awarded the Officer of the Order of Australia with the citation: “For service in the field of obstetrics and gynaecology and for clinical research into the causes and prevention of maternal and perinatal deaths’.